dmcshehan/dmcsheha/readme.md

 Here are some ideas to get you started:

 - 👨‍💻 A Front-end developer
-- 💻 I code, write and build little things with React JS.
+- 💻 Specializing in UI, CSS and accessibility.
+JavaScript enthusiast.
 - 🌍 Obsessed with travel destinations in Europe and always browse places on Google Maps

 #### Connect with me